The Women's College, University of Sydney: Buildings and campus

 In 1894 the Main Building opened with accommodation for 26 students.
 Designed by Sulman & Power it cost £10,056, a substantial amount of money for the time.
 In 1916 the College expanded, building "The Cottage" for an extra 6 students.
 To meet the demand for places after the First World War, "The Maples", a house at the rear of the property was rented and then, in 1919 purchased.
 Additional student rooms were added in 1924, the back balconies of Main Building closed in, and the Louisa Macdonald Commemoration Dining Hall built.

 The next major expansion of College began in 1936, with the construction of the new Williams wing.
 Named in honour of Susie Jane Williams, the immediate past Principal (1919–1934), it was officially opened by Lady Wakehurst on 6 July 1937, and provided accommodation to 85 students.
 Further growth in demand after the Second World War led to the building in 1958 of the Reid wing, and further additions to Williams.
 Designed by Ellice Nosworthy, and supported by a donation given by Mary Reid, it originally provided accommodation for approximately 40 students.

 The third major expansion of College took place between 1965 and 1969, with the building of the Langley wing and Menzies Common Room, as well as extensions to the Dining Hall, bringing capacity of College to 280 students.
 The project was designed by Fowell Mansfield & Maclurcan and funded partially by grants from the Australian Universities Commission.
 In the mid-1990s the Vere Hole Research Centre and Library was added under the Reid wing, funded by two bequests and a fundraising drive.

 In 1999–2000 the Main Building was restored with a grant from the Centenary of Federation Fund.

-In 2018 the Sibyl Centre, a purpose-built meeting and conference centre, was opened.
+In 2018 the Sibyl Centre, a purpose-built meeting and conference centre designed by m3architecture, was opened.